 If you have turfgrass, Japanese beetles are your enemy.
 They will chew the roots causing the turf to turn brown and die; grub-damaged turf will pull up easily from the soil.

-My advice is to always choose your plants wisely and these are among the least-favored plants of Japanese beetles but that does not mean they are immune to infestations if the food supply of the beetles is limited:
+My advice is to always choose your plants wisely.
+Just because these are among the least-favored plants of Japanese beetles does not mean they are immune to infestations if the food supply of the beetles is limited.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 Mike and Dorothy McKenney (author) from United States on December 03, 2019: